antz22/ConnectAnon/README.md

 - firebase plan - put in credit card (this is only a dev project so it should be fine)

-- ANIMATIONS
-  - these will step up your app to be potentially usable.
 - keyboard slow animation

 - admin notifications - chat room creation, reports, chat buddies